-The FFmpeg component allows other Home Assistant components to process video and audio streams.
-This component supports all FFmpeg versions since 3.0.0; if you have a older version, please update.
+ffmpeg integration allows other Home Assistant integrations to process video and audio streams.
+This integration supports all FFmpeg versions since 3.0.0; if you have an older version, please update.

 You need the

 ffmpeg binary in your system path.
 On Hassbian you will need to login as the